-Simply having a therapy dog visit may help people forget their troubles, bodily or mental discomfort, fears or maybe just bring a smile.
-People’s mental and physical health has been shown to improve just by touching a dog.
+Simply having a therapy dog visit may help people forget their troubles, bodily or mental discomfort, and fears or maybe bring a smile.
+People’s mental and physical health has improved just by touching a dog.
 So when humans and animals interact, chemicals like serotonin, prolactin, and oxytocin are produced in the brain that plays a role in raising emotions.

 Aside from helping people relax and enjoy the company of their animal therapy companion, it also gives comfort, decreases loneliness, stimulates the mind, and serves as a delightful diversion.

 Students may benefit from stress-relief programs, but adding therapy dogs may improve such initiatives even more.
-Even though therapy dogs can’t teach you the technicalities of learning, they can help you cope with your anxiety, which will improve your chances of academic achievement in the long run.
+Even though therapy dogs can’t teach you the technicalities of learning, they can help you cope with your anxiety, improving your chances of academic achievement in the long run.